UsboKirishima/UsboKirishima/README.md

 I love program Software and AI using Typescript and C#.\
 I am experimenting recently a programming language called Elixir.\
 My goal is to work for multinational companies in the IT sector.\
+My dream is to become an entrepreneur of a large IT company like microsoft.\
 now I am developing a powerful and complex discord bot called Niki using Typescript.

 <img alt="Night Coding" src="https://raw.githubusercontent.com/AVS1508/AVS1508/master/assets/Night-Coding.gif" align="right"/>